 |Group Five||Final Presentation||USF Walk/Bike Plaza|

-In 2019, six groups focused on sections of Henderson Blvd., S. MacDill Ave., Sligh Ave., and two locations on the USF Campus.
+In fall of 2019, six groups focused on sections of Henderson Blvd., S. MacDill Ave., Sligh Ave., and two locations on the USF Campus.

 View photos from the 2019 course